MicrosoftDocs/powerbi-docs/powerbi-docs/service-publish-to-web.md

 ## Custom visuals

 Custom visuals are supported in **Publish to web**.
-When you use Publish to web, users with whom you share your published visual do not need to enable custom visuals to view the report.
+When you use **Publish to web**, users with whom you share your published visual do not need to enable custom visuals to view the report.

 ## Limitations

-**Publish to web** is supported for the vast majority of data sources and reports in the Power BI service, however, the following are **not currently supported or available** with Publish to web:
+**Publish to web** is supported for the vast majority of data sources and reports in the Power BI service, however, the following are **not currently supported or available** with **Publish to web**:

 - Reports using row level security.
 - Reports using any Live Connection data source, including Analysis Services Tabular hosted on-premises, Analysis Services Multidimensional, and Azure Analysis Services.
 - Reports shared to you directly or through an organizational content pack.
 - Reports in a group in which you are not an edit member.
-- "R" Visuals are not currently supported in Publish to web reports.
+- "R" Visuals are not currently supported in **Publish to web** reports.
 - Exporting Data from visuals in a report, which has been published to the web
 - ArcGIS Maps for Power BI visuals
 - Reports containing report-level DAX measures